meribold/meribold.org/_drafts/cpu-caches.md

 ## Locality of Reference

 Two properties exhibited by computer code to varying degrees distinctly impact cache effectiveness.
-One is called *spatial locality*, and the other *temporal locality*.
+One is *temporal locality*.
+The other is *spatial locality*.
 Both are measures of how well the code's memory access pattern matches certain principles.

 ### Temporal Locality

-TODO.
+One access suggests another.
+That is, once referenced memory locations tend to be used again within a short time frame.
+This is really the intrinsic motivation for having a memory hierarchy in the first place.
+When a cache line is loaded but not accessed again before being evicted, the cache provided no benefit.

 ### Spatial Locality

-TODO.
+**1.** For each accessed memory location, nearby locations are used as well within a short time frame.  **2.** Memory is accessed sequentially.

+We have already seen that caches take advantage of both these principles by design:
+1. <span>Data is loaded in blocks; subsequent accesses to locations in an already loaded cache line are basically free.</span>{:style="font-weight: normal"}
+2. <span>Cache lines from sequential access patterns are prefetched ahead of time.</span>{:style="font-weight: normal"}
+{:style="font-weight: bold"}

+### Notes

+Access to instructions inherently has good spatial locality since they are executed sequentially outside of jumps, and good temporal locality because of loops and function calls.
+Programs with good locality are said to be *cache-friendly*.

 ## Example: `std::vector` vs. `std::list`